jetli/awesome-yew/README.md

 ## Books

 - [The WebAssembly Book](https://rustwasm.github.io/docs/book/) - Working with the web and producing .wasm files.
-- [The wasm-bindgen Guide](https://rustwasm.github.io/docs/wasm-bindgen/) - How to bind Rust and JavaScript APIs in particular.
+- [The wasm-bindgen Guide](https://rustwasm.github.io/docs/wasm-bindgen/) - How to bind Rust and JavaScript APIs.
+- [The wasm-pack Guide](https://rustwasm.github.io/docs/wasm-pack/) - How to build and work with rust-generated WebAssembly.

 ## Alternatives